Moree Airport

 Moree Airport (IATA: MRZ, ICAO: YMOR) is an airport in Moree, New South Wales, Australia.
-The airport is 5 km from the city center.
+The airport is 5 km from the city centre.
 The airport has some scheduled services but mainly provides general aviation facilities, maintenance and support for agricultural aviation in the local area.
 The Moree Aero Club has been based at the airport since 1952, and today provides aircraft hire and flight training.
 The club was instrumental in providing many early improvements to the aerodrome facilities, including hangars and a terminal building.
 In the 2021-22 Financial Year, Moree Airport handled 18,073 passengers, down from approximately 35,000 per year before travel restrictions were introduced as a result of the response to the COVID-19 pandemic.

 Airport facilities

-Moree airport has two operational runways.
+Moree Airport has two operational runways.
 The primary runway 01/19 is sealed with an asphalt surface 1613 × 30 m.
 This runway is equipped with pilot-operated lighting for night operations, as well as precision approach path indicator installations at each end.
 A secondary runway 05/23 is located on the western side of the field and is 977 × 18 m.
 Although this runway strip itself is constructed from gravel, the central 10 m is maintained as a sealed surface.
 The airport does not have a control tower as the typical volume of traffic is not high.
 Pilots are required to communicate via a Common Traffic Advisory Frequency (CTAF) to safely co-ordinate arrivals and departures.
 A Non-Directional Beacon (NDB) to the west of the airport is the only navigational aid.

 The small passenger terminal and apron are located on the eastern side of the airport, with road access off the Newell Highway.
 On the western side of the airport is an area primarily used to support agricultural crop spraying and other associated airwork.